 6.The increased likelihood of a mechanical failure

 7.The effect that the repair will have on the future deployment of the SRS systems

 8.The impossibility of duplicating immersion rust-proofing techniques, etc.

 Diminished value is based on the common knowledge that after a wrecked car has been repaired, it is now worth less than a comparable vehicle that has not been damaged.
 The difference in value after the accident compared to the value immediately before the accident is known as diminished value.
 In Louisiana, the courts acknowledge this liability and allow you to make a claim for damages against the other person’s insurance company.
 That’s right, YOU could be entitled to money for an accident that wasn’t your fault.

-We work closely with attorney’s and body shops by providing reports that support the loss in value on a wrecked vehicle.
+We work closely with attorneys and body shops by providing reports that support the loss in value on a wrecked vehicle and allow you to claim diminished value.
 This relationship benefits all parties because it supports indemnification of the policyholder/3rd party in the claim.